Sprottenfraulein/tarnacodex/README.md

 # Unnamed Final
- Another attempt to create a loot rpg on python and pygame.
+Your objective is to descend into dungeon and find a magical artifact, so-called 'blackrock'.

 v0.1